f5devcentral/f5-agility-labs-nginx/docs/class12/module2/lab1/lab1.rst

 .. note:: You can use the command ``cat lab-deploy.yaml`` to view the manifest file

 As you've done a previous lab, the above command will create a new deployment named *lab-deploy*.
 The command specifies the image version, replica count, namespace and again using the *dry-run* command to not submit the command to Kubernetes and output it to file.
-Now that the manifest file has been created, time to let Kubernetes work it's magic.
+Now that the manifest file has been created, time to let Kubernetes work its magic.

 .. code-block:: bash
    :caption: Deploy